akhatod117/QC-Round1/README.md

 Quick note regarding input: For python, I'm using the standard Python commands to get input from the user.
 Therefore there is a prompt for the input in which the input is entered.

+Example input:

-Here's an example: Enter command here: ./most_active_cookie cookie_log.csv -d 2018-12-08
+Enter command here: "./most_active_cookie cookie_log.csv -d 2018-12-08